 What’s one thing not a lot of people know about you?

 My husband and I took up curling a few years ago and now we curl in a mixed league throughout the winter season.
 In addition to being quite possibly the most Canadian sport that wasn’t invented by a Canadian, one could argue that it is the ultimate game of strategy and execution.
 In the spring I took the Ramp team out curling with us, it was pretty fun.
 Hurry Hard!

 I love spending time on the Toronto Islands.
 In my opinion, the islands are the jewel of the city, like our own little pedestrian & cycle friendly escape from the hustle & bustle of daily urban life.
 The ferry ride over is half the fun, bring a picnic lunch and a few cold beverages and you’re all set!

 Hawaii tops my favourite travel destination.
 I’ve visited four of the Hawaiian islands on a number of different trips.
 It’s hard to explain why… The ocean?
 The scenery?
 The culture?
 It truly is the most magical place on earth, and now you know where you’ll find me in my retirement.

-Up next, we’ll be catching up with our President and Founder, Shelley Mayer.
+Up next, we’ll be catching up with our Senior Project Manager, Jeff Gougeon.
 Don’t miss it!